WinVector/replyr/README.md

  #  2          5.7         4.4  setosa    1
 ```

-Note `replyr::let` only controls name bindings in the the scope of the `expr={}` block, and not inside functions called in the block.
-To be clear `replyr::let` is re-writing function arguments (which is how we use `dplyr::mutate` in the above example), but it is not re-writing data (which is why deeper in functions don't see re-namings).
+Note `wrapr::let` only controls name bindings in the the scope of the `expr={}` block, and not inside functions called in the block.
+To be clear `wrapr::let` is re-writing function arguments (which is how we use `dplyr::mutate` in the above example), but it is not re-writing data (which is why deeper in functions don't see re-namings).
 This means one can not parameterize a function from the outside.
 For example the following function can only be used parametrically if we re-map the data frame, or if `dplyr` itself (or a data adapter) implemented something like the view stack proposal found [here](http://www.win-vector.com/blog/2016/12/parametric-variable-names-and-dplyr/).

 ``` r
 library('dplyr')